 It is the painting - or the French polish - stage of French manicures which makes them unique.
 While most traditional manicures see each nail polished (varnished) a single colour, with a French manicure, the tip of each nail is neatly painted pure white.

-After a base coat has been applied by the therapist/nail technician, a natural looking pink, beige or nude polish is applied to each nail.
-Once dry, a neat white tip will be created on each (where each separates from the nailbed) using an opaque white varnish or, less commonly, a nail crayon.
+After a base coat has been applied by the therapist/nail technician, a natural pink, beige or nude polish is applied to each nail.
+Once dry, a neat white tip will be created on each (where each nail separates from the nailbed) using an opaque white varnish or, less commonly, a nail crayon.

-Those booking a French polish meanwhile, will see their nails varnished in the expected ‘French’ way, but will receive minimal additional hand or nail pampering.
+Those booking a French polish will see their nails varnished in the expected ‘French’ way, but will receive minimal additional hand or nail pampering.
 French polishes are often less expensive than French manicures for this reason and are a great choice for those with hands and nails that are already in great condition.

-A French manicure and French polish can be purchased as part of a gift, so whether you're looking for someone to accompany you, or you wish to buy a present for that special someone, be sure to check out our spa gift vouchers page.
+A French manicure and French polish can be purchased as part of a gift.
+So, whether you're looking for someone to accompany you, or you wish to buy a present for that special someone, be sure to check out our spa gift vouchers page.

 Have a question not answered here?
 Contact our spa experts today for advice.